pboethig/MittaxObjectCollection/README.md

 Create a subclass of objectCollectionAbstract which adds a list of objects to the collection by the constructor

-Here is a sample abstraction
+Here is a sample abstraction.
+Further have a look in Tests.
+There are some basic usages documented

 ```php
 <?php